Quake4/MindMiner/Config.md

 ### Specific for NiceHash
 ~~* ***Wallet*** [string] - internal NiceHash wallet.~~

-See NiceHash wallet in main config.
+See NiceHash wallet in `MindMiner config` section.

 ### Specific for ZergPool
 * ***SpecifiedCoins*** [array] - specifing preferred coin for algo.
 (Algo as key and sign of coin as value or array of value for several sign of coins) If add "only" to the array of coin signs, only the specified coin will be used (see `X17` algo and `XVG` sign of coin).